-The hundreds of thousands of hajj pilgrims are preparing to return home after travelling from around the world to Saudi Arabia for the five-day pilgrimage, one of the five pillars of Islam, a duty for the Muslim believers considering they are fit and able.
+The hundreds of thousands of Hajj pilgrims are preparing to return home after traveling from around the world to Saudi Arabia for the five-day pilgrimage, one of the five pillars of Islam, a duty for the Muslim believers considering they are fit and able.
 This represents one of the largest world’s gatherings, meant to bring spiritual purification and closeness to God.

 The hajj has started this year on Saturday, 10 September, when pilgrims gathered in the large tents of Mina, in the outskirts of Mecca.

 On Sunday, 11 September, one of the most symbolic days of the hajj took place, pilgrims reaching Mount Arafat, where they spend the day in prayers and supplications.

 On Monday, 12 September, pilgrims proceeded to Mecca, the focal point of the journey, from where they go back to Mina for another two days of prayers and supplications.
 The rituals include the symbolic stoning of the jamarat (throwing pebbles at three walls), an emblematic reenactment of Prophet Abraham’s hajj.

 On the third day of Hajj each year, Muslims celebrate the Eid al-Adha, one of the most significant Islamic holidays.

 Despite a compelling spiritual connotation, this year’s hajj was marked by renewed strains and a blame-game played between Saudi Arabia and Iran.
 Tensions soared as the Hajj season approached, in remembrance of the last year’s tragedy that claimed many Iranian lives.
 In addition, Saudi Arabia and its allies cut or limited diplomatic ties with Iran since January 2016, responding to the assault of the Saudi embassy in Tehran, itself a protest to the execution of the Saudi Shiite cleric, Nimr al-Nimr.